Feel the vintage vibe of Palm Springs in these mid-century hotels you’ll love.

 Hotel Minho’s modern minimalist aesthetic, with its geometric forms and low-profile construction, is what makes this such a special place to experience mid-century style.
 It’s minimalism goes a long way towards creating the tranquility expected from this beautiful resort.

-WE HOPE YOU LIKED OUR ARTICLE ON MID-CENTURY HOTELS.
-FEEL FREE TO PIN ALL THE IMAGES TO YOUR FAVORITE PINTEREST BOARD.
+WE HOPE YOU LIKED OUR ARTICLE ON THE MOST BEAUTIFUL MID-CENTURY HOTELS IN THE WORLD.
 YOU CAN ALWAYS FOLLOW US ON THE GO!
-FIND US ON PINTEREST AND DON’T MISS A SINGLE BREATH.
+FIND US ON PINTEREST AND DON’T MISS A SINGLE THING.